schnerring/schnerring.github.io/content/blog/automate-building-custom-windows-images-for-azure-virtual-desktop-with-packer-and-github-actions/index.md

 }
 ```

-After running `terraform apply`, we can access output values like this: `terraform output packer_client_secret`.
+After running `terraform apply` to deploy everything, we can access output values like this: `terraform output packer_client_secret`.

 ## Get the Latest Windows 11 Version Available On Azure